karlosos/fetching-casestudy/README.md

 - Error handling with current `api` directory is not great.
 When getting data from the backend that has incorrect format and can't be mapped we get `ApiError` without any details.
 It's hard to debug.
 Maybe `zod` would be a good solution for this problem?
 Or alternatively we could wrap `mapper` with try catch?
   - Edit `getElements` mock to see the problem.
 - The `elementIdsBeingDeleted` object could be merged with regular `data` object so that each `element` has `isBeingDeleted: boolean` value.
+- Problem with api that when there is some error (even on client side) then there will be `Internal Server Error` error.
+Hard to debug.
+For example if there is an error on mapper side.
+Investigate if `zod` would solve the issue.

 ## Roadmap 🛣️🎯